x-crowbar-x/PyBye/README.md

 ****

 ## Additional Info
-* The shutdown, reboot, suspend and log-out commands are standart Systemd commands, but the screen locker is
+* The shutdown, reboot, suspend and log-out commands are standart Systemd commands, but the command to lock screen you'll need to check what is used in your desktop environment or window manager (sometimes there is none and you will have to manually install something like `light-locker` or `slock`).
 * The icons are <b>theme-dependent</b>.
 In order to change the default ones, you need to specify the exact name (without the file extention) of the icon of the currently installed GTK3 theme.
 The maximum size of default icons is 6.
 After changing the icons and their size, that is larger than 6, run the script in the command line to see if there are any errors related to the icons.
 * The transparency effect is achieved through the use of a compositor.
 I use the `picom` compositor.
 Install `picom` and then make this command `picom --experimental-backends &` (with or without `--experimental-backends`) to run after logging in.
 * If the confirmation dialog window appears under the main one for some reason, set the option `Fullscreen` inside the config to `False` and try again.